osmandapp/web/main/docs/user/widgets/configure-screen.md

 </Tabs>

-1. [Coordinates widgets](../widgets/info-widgets#coordinates-widget) This set of *informational* widgets displays the geographic coordinates of the current geolocation.
+1. [Coordinates widgets](../widgets/info-widgets#coordinates-widget).
+This set of *informational* widgets displays the geographic coordinates of the current geolocation.
-    2 widgets included: *Coordinates: map center (Android only)*, *Coordinates: current location*.
+    2 widgets included: *Coordinates: map center*, *Coordinates: current location*.
-2. [Street name](../widgets/nav-widgets#street-name).
-The Street name widget shows the current street name with a straight location arrow, or the next street name with an arrow indicating an upcoming turn. shows current street name with straight location arrow or next street name with the maneuver has to be completed.
+2. [Street name](../widgets/nav-widgets#street-name). *Navigational* widget shows the current street name with a straight arrow or the next street name with an arrow pointing to an upcoming turn.
-3. [Map markers bar](../widgets/markers#top-bar-widget-markers) - show the distance and direction to the marker from current location.
-4. [Lanes](../widgets/nav-widgets#lanes) - shows the current road lanes layout and highlights lanes to drive with active navigation.
+3. [Lanes](../widgets/nav-widgets#lanes). *Navigational* widget shows the current road lanes layout and highlights lanes for traffic with active navigation.
+4. [Map markers bar (*Android only*)](../widgets/markers.md#configure-marker-widgets-android).
+The widget displays the distance and direction to the next Map marker from your current location.
+The widget can be configured to show 1 or 2 markers.
-5. [Elevation profile](../widgets/nav-widgets#elevation-widget) - shows the elevation and slope profile of the current route.
+5. [Elevation profile (*Android only*)](../widgets/nav-widgets#elevation-widget). *Navigational* widget shows the elevation and slope profile of the current route.

     ![elevation profile](@site/static/img/widgets/elevation_prof_and.png)

 ### Buttons

-- [Compass](../widgets/map-buttons.md#compass) - indicates how the map is oriented on the device.
+1. [Compass](../widgets/map-buttons.md#display-options).
+Indicates how the map is oriented on the device.
+    3 views: *Always visible*, *Always hidden*, *Visible if map is rotated*.
-- [3D mode](../widgets/map-buttons.md#3d-mode) - appears in the list and is available for setting if the map rendering engine [Version 2 (OpenGL)](../personal/global-settings.md#map-rendering-engine) is selected.
+2. [3D mode](../widgets/map-buttons.md#3d-mode) - appears in the list and is available for setting if the map rendering engine [Version 2 (OpenGL)](../personal/global-settings.md#map-rendering-engine) is selected.
-- [Distance by tap](../widgets/radius-ruler.md#distance-by-tap-tool) - gives options to measure the distance from your position to the selected point.
+3. [Distance by tap](../widgets/radius-ruler.md#distance-by-tap-tool) - gives options to measure the distance from your position to the selected point.
-- [Quick action](../widgets/quick-action.md) - is a button that gives quick access to frequently used actions.
+4. [Quick action](../widgets/quick-action.md) - is a button that gives quick access to frequently used actions.

 ### Pages for widgets